nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content-old/source/webdev/course/exercises/style-attributes.haml.md

 ---

 title: "CSS Style Exercise"
 section: "webdev"
 exercise: "style-attributes"
 course: "course"
 layout: "exercise"

 ---

-  %article
     %section
       :markdown
         # Style attributes

         We define the look of our web page using CSS.
 The best way to apply styling to a page is using a separate CSS stylesheet, which defines all the rules for our site.
 We'll get to this shortly.

         We can however apply styles to individual elements on a page.
 Say we have a paragraph, like this:

       :ruby
         code = <<-CODE
         <p>